lrei/legal-AI/README.md

 ## Introduction

-AI Legal Assistant is a tool used for processing and analyzing legal texts related to AI with the help of a RAG application that we have developed.
-The project workflow consists of 4 main stages:
+AI Legal Assistant is a tool for processing and analyzing legal documents related to artificial intelligence.
+It functions as a Retrieval-Augmented Generation (RAG) application.

+The project workflow consists of four main stages:

-- scraping data from 4 AI related European regulations (European Artifical Intelligence Act, Data Act, Data Governance act and the GDPR) and parsing it into overlapping passages,
+- Data Collection: Scraping data from four AI-related European regulations (European Artificial Intelligence Act, Data Act, Data Governance Act, and the General Data Protection Regulation) and parsing it into overlapping passages.
-- embedding passages, storing the metadata in SQL databases and storing the embeddings separately in LanceDB files,
+- Embedding and Storage: Embedding passages, storing the metadata in SQLite databases, and storing the embeddings separately in LanceDB vector database files.
-- creating a script that retrieves top k most relevant articles above a certain threshold using a similarity search
+- Article Retrieval: Implementing an article retrieval system that retrieves the most relevant articles above a certain similarity threshold using vector similarity search.
-- running the website on localhost which constructs a prompt based on the user query and the retrieved articles which is then sent to GPT-3.5 Turbo.
+- Web Application Development: Developing a web application that constructs a prompt based on the user's query and the retrieved articles, which is then sent to GPT-3.5 Turbo.
+Both the articles and the LLM response are displayed on the website.

+You are required to have a valid OpenAI API key to use this application and generate responses.

 ## Project Workflow